 Now, imagine that the emerging market manager is harvesting a positive edge, so they’re actually applying this momentum premium, this momentum strategy.
 Over and over again, they’re rotating into the strongest stocks within the emerging markets.

-Meanwhile, the U.S. manager is taking the opportunity approach.
-For some reason, he- this manager’s never heard of the momentum anomaly, and instead he keeps buying the stocks that keep going down the most over the past 12 months.
+Meanwhile, the U.S. manager is taking the opposite approach.
+For some reason, this manager’s never heard of the momentum anomaly, and instead he keeps buying the stocks that have gone down the most over the past 12 months.
 Maybe he thinks that’s analogous to a value strategy or something.
 But it has a negative edge.
 So what we showed in the last, or what we described in the last discussion, was that this manager with a negative edge but operating in U.S. securities was able to completely dominate the performance of a manager with a very strong positive edge but who’s operating on the universe of emerging market securities.

 To what extent?
 Well, just sort of revisiting the best manager in emerging markets produced about 12 percent total return over the last 12 years whereas the worst, or near-worst, managers in U.S. markets delivered about 32 percent.
 So just, you know-

-It’s a really, really good point because back on target there.
+It’s a really, really good point to get us back on target there.

 So, let’s assume that there’s the same level of inefficiency within a security universe for a manager who’s trying to choose the best securities as there is within the asset class universe.
 For now, let’s just assume that there’s this-